reitori/muviz/README.md

 If you are running either system, scroll to the "Dependencies for Wayland and X11" section in the following [link](https://www.glfw.org/docs/latest/compile_guide.html#compile_deps_wayland) and install the necessary dependencies for your system.

+Requires OpenGL Version 4.3 -- Additional mesa development utilities may be necessary.

 ```bash
 git clone https://github.com/reitori/visualizer.git
 # OPTIONAL: for LBL pc installs